Press enter to see results or esc to cancel.

 • A change in the type of vaginal discharge — watery, mucus-like or bloody

 A pregnant woman experiencing these symptoms should immediately contact her healthcare provider.
 An obstetrician or other healthcare professional may perform certain exams and tests to determine if a woman is having preterm labor.
-Most common ways to check for preterm labor include:
+The most common ways to check for preterm labor include:

 Pelvic exam.
 The doctor might evaluate the firmness and tenderness of the uterus and the baby’s size and position.
 If the woman’s water hasn’t broken and there’s no concern that the placenta is covering the cervix (placenta previa), the doctor might also do a pelvic exam to determine whether the cervix has begun to open.